Seven Lessons We Learned about Raising Turkeys in the Last Eight Months

 If, however, you are looking to have turkey eggs, possible poults, and a little turkey family---go with the heritage breeds.
 Next year, we will probably get another couple of the broad-breasted variety because we are familiar with them now.
 We will also get between 4 and 6 of one of the heritage breeds!
 I'll let you know how that goes!

 What are your experiences with turkeys?
 Do you know anything about raising the heritage breeds?
 I'd love to know your experiences and thoughts!
+And, if you want to know about what happens with an Egg-Bound Turkey Hen, follow the link!

 You can find this post on these blog hops along with TONS of other great simple life and homesteading articles!
 Homestead Blog Hop, Around the Homestead & Home, Our Simple Homestead Hop, Homesteaders Blog Hop, and Homestead Bloggers Network!